Similar Articles

 I existed long before my conception and birth.
 What was new was this particular body conceived by a young country girl, fathered by the son of an Italian immigrant to England, and born in Amersham just before the Second World War.
 It was a completely new configuration.

 There are memories of being in the womb, feeling like the yolk of an egg.
 My genitals were the pulsing centre of that yolk, and they pulsed with gentle pleasure in time with my tiny heart.
 There was no sense yet of being a person, but there was an integrity that gave a feeling of being something different to other things in my awareness.
-And I remember love.
+And there was sense of love.
 It came to me in waves as the beating of my small heart roused pleasure in the centre of me, pleasure raised high as my mother’s heart and mine beat together while the two rhythms crossed.

 Whatever way we explain birth, the baby carries with it the influences of an immense number of men and women who lived, struggled, loved, in the past.